dmltdev/dmltdev/README.md

-I follow the rules of computer science, use agile methods, and test apps to ensire their reliability and quality.
+I follow the rules of computer science, use agile methods, and test apps to ensure I deliver a working and qualitative software.

 ## Skills